 “See you tonight, Weasley.”
 He said, stuffing his hands into his pockets.

 I didn’t answer.
 I just turned my back and continued my journey up the stairs.

-“Look, Luc, I love you to bits, but pink is not your colour.”
+“Look, Luc, I love you to bits, but pink looks awful as fuck on you.”
 Ivy was staring at Lucy in a half sympathetic, half amused way.
 She probably could have worded her opinion better, but it didn’t make her words any less true.
 Lucy could pull off most things.
 But she could not pull off a hot pink ball gown.

 “But I like this dress!”
 She protested, yanking the fabric out of my hand.

 “It’s a bold and daring choice!”
 Lucy went on earnestly.
 Ivy rolled her eyes and growled.

 “You’re a bold and daring choice.”
 She grumbled, throwing up her arms in protest.
 I smiled ruthfully.

 “Dom?”
 I asked, turning to my other cousin.
 “What do you think?”

 My cousin turned around to survey Lucy.
 “I hate to shatter the hopeful expression you’re sending me, Luc, but I’m afraid the others are right.”
 Dom said, shrugging slightly.
 Ivy and I cheered in victory, and Lucy grumpily unzipped herself out of the unsightly gown.